Some Great Friends with Big Hearts for God and for Missions

 While taking a break from doing an audio recording of Happiness several weeks ago, I had the privilege of spending a couple of hours in the studio with several friends, including these two great people in the photo: George Verwer and Karen Coleman.

 Karen Coleman is a dear sister I worked with many years ago at my home church, Good Shepherd.
-Karen was for many years a missionary to Cameroon, and now works on our EPM staff.
+Karen was for many years a missionary to Cameroon.
 One of her sons, Zac, works on the Logos Hope ship that takes the gospel and great books into the ports of countries all over the world:

 23-year old Zac Coleman leaves his cabin on the Operation Mobilization ship Logos Hope in Singapore, heading toward the engine room.
 He’s 6’2” so he has to duck at intervals when he passes through low doorways.
 He is a watch-keeper, the job that keeps someone monitoring the ship’s many systems—engine, water, electrical, etc.— 24/7, to make sure everything is running smoothly for the 450 people aboard.
 He is trained to listen for alarms that warn that something is amiss and needs to be serviced or tweaked.
 Over the years, EPM has donated thousands of books to this ship ministry.